 The reforms make significant changes to the intent, coverage and process of native vegetation clearing controls.
 The change of emphasis is clearly demonstrated by the change in name of the scheme from the ‘native vegetation management framework’ to the ‘permitted clearing of native vegetation’.
+In fact, clearing will be so permitted that virtually nothing will be impermissible – at least for cost or, in the worst cases, where there is some effort to ‘minimise’ the impacts of clearing (plus the cost of offsetting the damage).
+In practice, these rules may well become the ‘charge for clearing’ rules.

 This paper covers: